Paul Craig

-Paul Craig is a Scottish mixed martial artist who competes in the Light heavyweight division of the Ultimate Fighting Championship (UFC).
-A professional competitor since 2013, Craig formerly competed for BAMMA, where he was the BAMMA World Light Heavyweight Champion.
-As of March 13, 2023, he is #9 in the UFC light heavyweight rankings.
+Paul Lindsey Craig (born 27 November 1987) is a Scottish former mixed martial artist who competed in the Middleweight and Light heavyweight division of the Ultimate Fighting Championship (UFC).
+A professional from 2013 to 2025, Craig formerly competed for BAMMA, where he was the BAMMA World Light Heavyweight Champion.

 Mixed martial arts career

 Early career

-Craig's head coach Brian Gallacher took him from no martial arts experience to 8–0 as an amateur, with each of his wins coming via first-round stoppage.
+Craig's head coach took him from no martial arts experience to 8–0 as an amateur, with each of his wins coming via first-round stoppage.
 As a professional, Craig went 8–0 over four years before being signed by the UFC.

 In November 2014, Craig won a K1-rules fight in Germany.

 Craig won the BAMMA World Light heavyweight Championship at BAMMA 23 when he defeated Marcin Lazarz by submission.
 He was set to defend his title against Chris Fields in Dublin, although the fight was postponed following the death of Portuguese fighter João Carvalho.
 The match up was rescheduled, but failed to take place due to Craig's damaging his ankle ligaments.
 Craig did not end up defending the title, as he signed a 4-fight deal with the UFC.